coder/coder/docs/tutorials/template-from-scratch.md

 [web IDEs](../user-guides/workspace-access/web-ides.md) such as [code-server](https://coder.com/docs/code-server), RStudio, and JupyterLab.

-To install and code-server in the workspace, remember that we installed it in the `startup_script` argument in `coder_agent`.
+To install code-server in the workspace, remember that we installed it in the `startup_script` argument in `coder_agent`.
 We make it available from a workspace with a `coder_app` resource.
 See
 [web IDEs](../user-guides/workspace-access/web-ides.md) for more examples.